thomasmorice-zz/OpenParkingStockholm/README.md

 Markers are placed all over the city to show where are the parkings.
 A red line is also drown on the map, to show the zone where parking is.
+To keep the maps clean from too much markers, I added the _js-marker-clusterer_ which merges markers when they are too much on the same place.

 If you click on a marker : <img src="img/screenshots/parking-marker.png" style="width: 16px;margin-top:-10px;"/> , a bottom sheets modal with different informations about the parking will be shown :
 <img src="img/screenshots/parking-information.png" alt="Drawing" style="width: 1000px"/>